kevincon/nissan-connect-scraper/README.md

     #
     # Required: false
     # Default: UTC

+    debug-out:
+    # Folder in which to save debug info (e.g. a screenshot of the device in case of failure).
+Will be created if it does not exist.
+    #
+    # Required: false
+    # Default: ""

     set-up-only:
     # Set up the environment only, do not scrape, and include the command that can be executed to scrape in outputs.